daguilarm/laravel-action-forms/README.md

 ### addons

-You can add addons in front, behind or both.
+You can add addons before, after or both.
 At the moment, it only supports text.
 In the future it will support icons.

 ```html
 <x-form>